 How my first solo trip to Tokyo changed my life

 The freedom to decide where to go, what to eat and when to do it make my trip amazing.
 When traveling solo, I’m not tied to anyone’s plan or schedule and don’t need to worry about other’s feeling.

 Communication & New friends

 When I traveled in a group, I just talked to my friends or family and didn’t try to communicate with anyone else or even local.
 I didn’t try to see the place in local eyes at all.

 I start making lots of new friends and learning how to interact with different people.
-I never thought that I could talk to a random person and spend a good time with them.
+I never thought that I could talk to a random person and have a good time with them.

 Talking to different people out of my circle helps me become more open-minded.
 I started to accept the differences in people and value the differences in cultures and living styles.